Sety-project/Looping/README.md

 # Looping

 This is a mulitasset ERC4626 supporting lend and borrow.
 A leverage strat is executed / unwound upon deposit / withdraw.
-This is WIP and still exploitable, coverage about 50%, and ERC4626 compatibility is only partially satisfied...
+This is WIP and still exploitable, coverage about 50%, and ERC4626 compatibility is only partially satisfied.
+It has been deployed to arb:0xca2b23d3cb0c22a745fd8c7a1049f7d199783ae1

 ## deposit